-According to the Society of Neuroscience, the average person makes thousands of decisions per day.
+According to psychologists, the average person makes thousands of decisions per day.

 These decisions range from inconsequential ("Which cereal should I eat for breakfast?") to significant ("Should I hire this job candidate?").

-A salesperson is responsible for guiding her prospect through both big and small decisions.
-She helps him makes the decision to schedule a connect call by sending a helpful outreach email -- a relatively trivial decision.
-The rep also helps him identify the best solution for his needs -- a much bigger decision.
+As a sales rep, you're responsible for guiding your prospect through both big and small decisions.
+You can help the prospect make the decision to schedule a connect call by sending a helpful outreach email — a relatively trivial decision.
+You can also help the prospect identify the best solution for their needs — a much bigger decision.

 A two-year study of more than 1,600 executives across a range of industries by customer research firm Miller-Williams Incorporated revealed five distinct styles of decision making.
 CEO Gary A. Williams and chairman Robert B. Miller conducted the study.